Wolverine-workshop/Wolverine2022/call.md

 ### <span style="color:#b11170">Workshop Schedule</span>
 <span style="color:#b11170">**First hour: keynote talk.**</span>\
-<span style="color:#b11170">**Second hour: short invited talks.**</span> We will host short invited talks (10-15min each).
+<span style="color:#b11170">**Second hour: short invited talks.**</span> We will host three short invited talks (15-20 minutes each).
 Each speaker will present their area of expertise in the intersection between formal methods and AI.\
-<span style="color:#b11170">**Third hour: round tables.**</span> Each speaker from the previous session will host a table and moderate a discussion on the topic of their choice: we will discuss the challenges and open problems in the field and discuss novel approaches to tackle these challenges.
+<span style="color:#b11170">**Third hour: round tables.**</span> Each speaker from the previous session will host a table and moderate a discussion on the topic of their choice: we will discuss the challenges and open problems in the field and discuss novel approaches to tackle these challenges.\
+<span style="color:#b11170">**Fourth hour: poster session.**</span> Participants are invited to present their work (published or ongoing) in a poster session.

 Line-up of invited speakers: TBA